Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Title

-The main title is displayed on the landing page and is hidden in the following sections.
+The main title is displayed on the landing page but is hidden in the following sections.
 The font is a form of word-art with a movie theme.
 The font is bold, capitalised and eye catching.
 The title is an image which is centralised in the container using flex box.
-The image scales down on smaller screen sizes.
+The image max width is set to 80% of the container width and scales down on smaller screen sizes.

 ![Title](assets/images/readme-images/title.png)